Date: Wednesday, May 2, 2018

-To receive parking validation, attendees should park in the Locust Street Parking Garage, located across from the YMCA.
-(If this garage is full, please note that we are unable to validate parking for surrounding lots and garages.)
-Attendees should present their parking tickets for Locust Street Parking Garage during registration to receive validation stickers.
-Click for directions to Locust Street Parking Garage.
+To receive parking validation, attendees should park in the Locust Street Parking Garage (located across from the YMCA and closest in proximity) or Market Square Parking Garage.
+If these garages are full, please note that we are unable to validate parking for surrounding lots and garages.
+Attendees should present their parking tickets for either of these garages during registration to receive validation stickers.
+Click for directions to Locust Street and Market Square parking garages.

 The Knoxville Trolley is also available at no cost to attendees.
 The Orange Line runs on a 15-minute frequency route from 7:00 a.m.-8:00 p.m. on the day of our workshop.
 Click for a map of the route and stops.